The firm begins a new chapter following the departure of its world-renowned practice heads and Paris team

 Shearman & Sterling is a U.S. firm comprising approximately 850 lawyers in 25 offices around the world.

 Shearman & Sterling has represented companies, States and State-owned companies in international arbitrations for over 40 years.
-Our multi-national multi-cultural international arbitration team includes lawyers fully dedicated to international arbitration in our Abu Dhabi, Austin, Beijing, Dubai, Frankfurt, Hong Kong, London, New York, Paris, Singapore and Washington, D.C. offices.
+Our multi-national multi-cultural international arbitration team includes lawyers fully dedicated to international arbitration in our Abu Dhabi, Beijing, Dubai, Frankfurt, Hong Kong, London, New York, Paris, Singapore and Washington, D.C. offices.

 We appear as Counsel in investment and commercial arbitrations arising in a variety of industries including energy (oil & gas, power, renewables and nuclear), construction, technology, telecoms, healthcare, chemicals, petrochemicals, mining, financial and private equity, aviation, hospitality, and many other.
 Members of our team also serve as arbitrator and legal expert.